uzm99/ENCE_4110_Unai_Zurbano/Lab3/Readme.md

 <h2 id="Part I">Part I — Gated RS Latch</h2>

 ### Objective
-Create a gated SR Latch as an storage element.
-It will update the output state only when the enable signal is active.
+Create a gated SR latch as a storage element.
+It updates the output state only when the enable signal is active.

 ### Logic / Design
-A module is created as a Gated SR Latch.
-With S (Set), R (Reset) and clk (clock) as inputs it will desplay the value storaged.
-If S signal is active and the clk signal too, the active value will remain in the output.
-Until the R signal and the clk signal are active at the same time, reseting the output.
+A module is created as a gated SR latch.
+With S (Set), R (Reset), and clk (clock) as inputs, it will display the stored value.
+- If both S and clk are active, the output is set to 1 and remains stored.
+- If both R and clk are active, the output is reset to 0

 Figure 1.1 — Gated SR Latch Design

 <img src="IMG/Part_I_SRLatch_Design.gif" width="500">

-With the RTL Viewer, it can be stablished that the logic from this part matches the Verilog code, consecuently the functionality will remain the same.
+The RTL Viewer confirms that the logic matches the Verilog code; consequently, the functionality is preserved.

 Figure 1.2 — Gated SR Latch RTL Viewer